sagarshende23/flutter_liquid_swipe/README.md

 </p>
 <p align="center">
- liquid Swipe animation is amazing and its Created for iOS Platform and for React Native Platform. this animation Or Liquid Swipe Animation.
+ liquid Swipe animation is amazing and its Created for iOS Platform and for React Native Platform.
+Open Source Code for Liquid Swipe Animation
   </p>

 ## 📱 What we're going to Build #